inductiva/inductiva/tutorials/pinns/heat-4-neurosolver.md

 ## Our fiery conclusions on Neuro-Solvers

-*This post completes the Heat series.*

 Well, it has been quite a ride!
-To finish off the *Heat series*, we took the opportunity to sail through seas that classical methods can not achieve (or at least through simple procedures).
+To finish off the tutorial, we took the opportunity to sail through seas that classical methods can not achieve (or at least through simple procedures).
 The reason is that they are not scalable with increasing parameter customization.
 Classical methods have underwhelming potential in providing acceleration into solving PDEs.